ChrisHerrera90/ThreatHunt-Cryptominer/README.md

 ---

-INcident Responmmse??????????

 ### 3. Searched Device File Events to Identify any Malicious File Artifacts that were created

-Next, I looked up any file events that were recorded in Sentinel to see if I could identify any malicious file artififacts.
+Next, I looked up any file events that were recorded in Sentinel to see if I could identify any malicious file artiffacts.
 I utilized the following KQL query to do so

 ```kql
 DeviceFileEvents